In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 I mean, I know that I work really, really hard for a really long time and things still weren’t working out for me.

-To be brutally honest, the reason my story turned around was because there was actually a few people that I met on my journey by happenstance that were really able to to help me get from one stage to the next stage of my business.
+To be brutally honest, the reason my story turned around was that there were actually a few people that I met on my journey by happenstance that were really able to help me get from one stage to the next stage of my business.

 Without them though, I don’t see myself ever having gotten here.
-What you have to understand is that in online business, there’s a few things that a lot of people really want to do well.
-Everyone in online business or almost everyone wants to be able to keep up a consistent well written, well informed blog and wants to be able to rank it really highly in Google so that they can get traffic via organic search.
+What you have to understand is that an online business, there are a few things that a lot of people really want to do well.
+Everyone in online business or almost everyone wants to be able to keep up a consistent well written, well-informed blog and wants to be able to rank it really highly in Google so that they can get traffic via organic search.

 Everyone an online business wants that but how do you actually do it will.
-Trust me when I tell you that there’s people who have been working on their SEO for years and years and years and still haven’t got gotten their blogs ranking.
-Whereas there’s people who have been working on it for six months and are ranked.
+Trust me when I tell you that there are people who have been working on their SEO for years and years and years and still haven’t got gotten their blog’s ranking.
+Whereas there are people who have been working on it for six months and are ranked.

 So what differentiates that second person from the first?
 Is it because they found some magical course that’s going to tell them exactly step-by-step what you do?
 Is it because they worked harder than the other person?
 Is it because they were able to do more research with free online sources?

-At the end of the day, it comes down to having someone else (a real live, experienced human being) work with you to find our what works and what doesn’t.
+At the end of the day, it comes down to having someone else (a real live, experienced human being) work with you to find out what works and what doesn’t.

 I think you should always be trying to find that one business that works for you and you should make it unique to you.
-I don’t like copy pasting “tried and true” entire business plans.
-But what I do like is copy and pasting “tried and true” strategies for how to rank, how to write a good blog, how to set up an autoresponder, etc.
+I don’t like copy-pasting “tried and true” entire business plans.
+But what I do like is copying and pasting “tried and true” strategies for how to rank, how to write a good blog, how to set up an autoresponder, etc.

-It’s easy to say just figure out everything youreself, but one person doesn’t have the capacity to do that, unless they’re willing to sacrifice a decade and tens of thousands of dollars into testing.
-You know what I mean?
+It’s easy to say just figure out everything yourself, but one person doesn’t have the capacity to do that unless they’re willing to sacrifice a decade and tens of thousands of dollars into testing.
+Do you know what I mean?

-Especially if you have a full time job, or if you’re in school, or another career, or a family, that’s going to take up a huge chunk of your time.
-It’s also not easy in your spare time to test things out and deal with that when you’re are already tired.
+Especially if you have a full-time job, or if you’re in school, or another career, or a family, that’s going to take up a huge chunk of your time.
+It’s also not easy in your spare time to test things out and deal with that when you are already tired.

 When you’ve already been stressed out from school or work or whatever and this is supposed to be a relaxing time, the last thing you want to be doing is testing another batch of Facebook Ads you aren’t even sure is going to work or not.

 I had so much help along the way with all my businesses.
 A lot of the people who helped me I met by accident.
-One of the women whose helps me, I don’t even remember exactly how we gone into contact but she helped me so much with Facebook and Instagram advertising.
+One of the women who helps me, I don’t even remember exactly how we went into contact but she helped me so much with Facebook and Instagram advertising.

-Then I’ve also been fortunate enough to be part of a community where it met some people who have been kind of helpful.
+Then I’ve also been fortunate enough to be part of a community where I met some people who have been kind of helpful.